cossacklabs/acra-poison-records-demo/README.md

 INFO[0000] Select has been successful                    source="demo.go:151"
 ```

-Basically, we just downloaded all the content of the table, if we were attackers, we steal all the data successfully.
-As attackers we could use some SQL injection to perform `SELECT *` query.
+So we just downloaded all the content of the table.
+If we were attackers, we'd have successfully stolen all the data.
+As attackers, we could use some SQL injection to perform `SELECT *` query.

 ### Add poison records to prevent leak

-Now we will add poison record to the table to detect attack.
-Get the value of poison record data from the logs of exited `acra-poisonrecordmaker` container and then insert it into table:
+Now we will add poison record to the table to detect an attack.
+Get the value of poison record data from the logs of exited `acra-poisonrecordmaker` container and then insert it into a table:

 ```bash
 docker logs acra-poison-records-demo_acra-poisonrecordmaker_1
 ```

-If no errors, you should see base64 encoded value of poison record, it looks like encrypted data that we already have in the database (or like a garbage):
+If no errors, you should see base64 encoded value of poison record, it looks like encrypted data that we already have in the database (or like garbage):

 ```
 IiIiIiIiIiJVRUMyAAAALWSWDMcDH/+0AgCR2bsCZZW47bPtG+WtSD6Riq1PX/NxL1pCpeUgJwQmVAAAAAABAUAMAAAAEAAAACAAAABQeXSzlAcOIYtObhgHLTzGdCKFoEcoBJdtSjmxRtbTZplrFMQMTz15Ieww2FRBbSFN8sH0+pRmtjVxTEWEAAAAAAAAAAABAUAMAAAAEAAAAFgAAAB8UwNKO/MhI0ECetlJfELaqao/L1/WpvrEpGkol2h4MJIl4Mjo2CfEoAICOcJcbfeHPcKCCTtnUFgRhA4b0998U0j5bqBmmFvANHK0mPJMS37xWeLErxUtH/LgJ6ZdDYGg2/TkfS1+cxR/MLuJ93Nkrlf9VQ==